adam-kabela/compute_graph_toughness/README.md

 ## Usage

 INPUT: a graph given by a txt file, each line encodes a vertex (first number on the line) and its neighbours (the remainder of the line)

 OUTPUT: toughness, a relevant cut-set S, number of components of G-S, printed in console

-change the input file to encode your graph, and compile and run main.cpp
+In order use the code, plese change the input file to encode your graph, and compile and run main.cpp.